aldur/aldur.github.io/_posts/2025-09-08-nuggets-of-psychology.md

 When we do try picking something, we face uncertainty and we fear regret: "What if I pick a worse movie than the TV show?".
 Even if focusing exclusively on movies, comparing two or more options will make us evaluate them based on the features we care about (genre, duration, actors, etc.).
-No clear winner will most likely emerge, but the act of weighting the options will be enough to frustrate us, so that we will be _less_ satisfied, regardless of what we choose.
+Likely, no clear winner will emerge, but the act of weighting the options will be enough to frustrate us, so that we will be _less_ satisfied, regardless of what we choose.

 Forcing people to make a decision along a trade-off will make them unhappy and indecisive.
 When applied to product management, this teaches us that _more